 I have strong organizational skills and can assist with class and homework planning.
 I love sharing my knowledge and expertise with students and want to motivate students to do their best.

-I have extensive training in essay organization, writing, research and theme development.
-This includes college application essays and personal statements.
+I have extensive training in essay organization, writing and research.
+I have personally worked with students working on their dissertations.
+I have also worked with students writing college and graduate school application essays and personal statements.

 I am a native Spanish speaker, fully fluent and able to read, write and translate at a professional level.
 I was certified as a legal translator and have a strong command of the language.